choria-io/website/docs/content/concepts/terminology/index.md

 See *Middleware*

 ## Choria Data Adapters

 A micro-services framework hosted within the Choria Broker process that receives data from subsystems like Registration and republishes it into other frameworks like Stream Processing systems.

+Delivered as part of the *choria* single binary.

 ## Choria Federation Broker

 A Choria protocol aware router and intelligent gateway that connect several independent Collectives together into 1.
 Also performs co-processing for Clients significantly reducing the work they have to do.

-Delivered as part of the `choria` single binary.
+Delivered as part of the *choria* single binary.

 ## Choria Server

 A *Server* written in Golang.
 It can run standalone and replace *mcollectived* but can also be embedded into other Golang projects at compile time.

-Delivered as part of the `choria` single binary.
+Delivered as part of the *choria* single binary.

 ## Choria Network Broker

 A managed instance of the [NATS.io](https://nats.io) Server, capable of serving 50 000 or more connection on a single compute node.

-Delivered as part of the `choria` single binary.
+Delivered as part of the *choria* single binary.

 ## Client